awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 DDL statements executed on the primary instance might interrupt database connections on the associated Aurora Replicas\.
 If an Aurora Replica connection is actively using a database object, such as a table, and that object is modified on the primary instance using a DDL statement, the Aurora Replica connection is interrupted\.

 **Note**
-The China \(Ningxia\) region does not support cross\-region read replicas\.
+The China \(Ningxia\) Region does not support cross\-Region read replicas\.

 ## Replication Options for Amazon Aurora MySQL<a name="AuroraMySQL.Replication.Options"></a>

 You can set up replication between any of the following options:
-+ Two Aurora MySQL DB clusters in different AWS regions, by creating an Aurora Read Replica of an Aurora MySQL DB cluster in a different AWS Region\.
++ Two Aurora MySQL DB clusters in different AWS Regions, by creating an Aurora Read Replica of an Aurora MySQL DB cluster in a different AWS Region\.

   For more information, see [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.
 + Two Aurora MySQL DB clusters in the same AWS Region, by using MySQL binary log \(binlog\) replication\.